b-bellovic/kadoa_assignemnt/docs/production.md

 # Production Deployment

-This document outlines how to deploy the Kadoa application in a production environment.
+This document outlines how to deploy the Kadoa Assignment application in a production environment.

 ## Overview